Configuration

 Encryption

-• Passwords at rest: All sender SMTP/IMAP passwords and integration tokens are encrypted with AES using your MASTER_KEY
+• Credentials at rest: All SMTP/IMAP passwords, integration tokens, and API keys are encrypted with AES-256-GCM using your ENCRYPTION_KEY (64-char hex = 32 bytes)

 Authentication